guidesmiths/worksmith/README.md

 ## How to create your own activity

-WorkSmith lets you build your activities on a super easy way Place the following code as ```"hello-world.js"``` in the ```tasks``` folder
+worksmith lets you build your activities on a super easy way Place the following code as ```"hello-world.js"``` in the ```tasks``` folder

 ```javascript